DaveSpe/homework/documents/Infrastructure.md

 By setting the `PriceClass` in the CDN we can also enable caching for the website, and to further security we can enable geo restrictions. <br>
 CloudFront provides multiple features to mitigate DDoS (Distributed Denial of Service) attacks, which are an increasingly common threat to web applications.<br>

-Security group in the `private` subnets will only allow inboud traffic from the public subnets, specifically where the load balancer lives. <br>
+Security group in the `private` subnets will only allow inbound traffic from the public subnets, specifically where the load balancer lives. <br>
-In addition to this the security group in the `databse` subnets only allow inbound traffic from `10.0.4.0/22` which covers only private subnets. <br>
+In addition to this the security group in the `database` subnets only allow inbound traffic from `10.0.4.0/22` which covers only private subnets. <br>
 Data in RDS is encrypted at rest using a KMS key which when `DisasterRecovery` is enabled is replicated to another region alongside the database. <br>
 ACLs in the VPC can also be leveraged to create stricter traffic policies inbound to the subnets.

 In addition to the above WAF and Shield can also be deployed to analyze inbound traffic.
 If cost is of no concert there are virtual security appliances that AWS can provide for stricter policies.

+## Disaster Recovery

+I have implemented a somewhat basic Disaster Recovery scenario where a small read replica for the RDS instance is deployed in another AWS region. <br>
+Data is replicated to this instance from the primary read write. <br>
+This instance can be scaled and turned into a read/write primary vary quickly. <br>

+A new pipeline can be defined inside Jenkins that deploys the same CloudFormation stacks in Region 01 to Region 02.
+In addition to this I have defined an AWS backup that takes database snapshots and can store them for any length of time.